Respiratory Syncytial Virus (RSV) Shot

 • Wash your hands and clean surfaces you touch often.

 RSV is a respiratory virus that causes cold-like symptoms.
-People who are 65 and older are at high risk of having serious health complications from RSV.
+Adults 75 and older, and adults between 60–74 with certain conditions, are at high risk of having serious health complications from RSV.
 Getting the RSV shot can protect you from getting RSV.

 Medicare drug coverage (Part D) covers the RSV shot (not Part A (Hospital Insurance) or Part B (Medical Insurance) )